Home

 The construction of walls along the river to prevent it from flooding Rome led to pulling down the bastions; in doing so the structure of a small tower was discovered: it was built by Pope Nicholas V. The last two arches of the bridge were replaced by a single modern arch having the same height as the others; the main gate was relocated on the northern side of Castel Sant'Angelo.

-(left) "Spina di Borgo", the block of buildings to the right of the couple of angels; (right) the same site after the 1936-50 changes: in both images you can see S. Maria in Traspontina.
+(left) "Spina di Borgo", the block of buildings to the right of the couple of angels; (right) the same site after the 1936-1950 changes:

-After the completion of Piazza S. Pietro and the decoration of Ponte S. Angelo, the popes considered improving the street between the two.
+After the completion of Piazza S. Pietro and the positioning of statues of angels on Ponte S. Angelo, the popes considered improving the street between the two.
 In 1694 Carlo Fontana, the leading architect of the time, developed a project for pulling down most of Spina di Borgo, a long and narrow block of buildings (spina=thorn), in order to obtain a more spacious approach to Piazza S. Pietro.
 Financial constraints led to shelving the project, which was again thought of during the pontificate of Pope Pius VI, during the French Administration and eventually in 1850, after the return of Pope Pius IX to Rome, but the plan never got off the ground.

 Via della Conciliazione and Piazza Pia

 In 1929 an agreement between the Italian Government and the Holy See closed the "Roman question", the dispute arisen from the Italian annexation of the former Papal State.
-The closure of the issue was called la Conciliazione and this name was given to the avenue obtained by pulling down Spina di Borgo; work started in 1936 and, after an interruption due to WWII, was completed in 1950.
-The people who lived there were relocated at la Garbatella, a new development outside the walls.
+The closure of the issue was called la Conciliazione and this name was given

-After 1870 the square at the beginning of Spina di Borgo was called Piazza del Plebiscito, a reference to the almost unanimous vote which confirmed the 1870 annexation of Rome to Italy: that name was tantamount to an insult to the pope and it did not suit the new political climate between Italy and the Holy See: so the square was given back its old name Piazza Pia, a reference to Pope Pius IX.
+After 1870 the square at the beginning of Spina di Borgo was called Piazza del Plebiscito, a reference to the almost unanimous vote which confirmed the 1870 annexation of Rome to Italy: that name was tantamount to an insult to the pope and it did not suit the new political climate between Italy and the Holy See: so the square was given back its old name Piazza Pia, a reference to

-(left) Spedale di S. Spirito and nearby Oratorio di S. Maria Annunziata in the etching; (right) the XXth century façade of Spedale di S. Spirito.
+(left) Spedale di S. Spirito and nearby Oratorio di S. Maria Annunziata in the etching; (right) the XXth century façade of Spedale di S. Spirito

-The etching shows a rare view of Spedale di S. Spirito after its enlargement during the pontificate of Pope Benedict XIV: the architect Ferdinando Fuga extended Corsia Sistina, the hospital wing built by Pope Sixtus IV: this involved pulling down a small oratory which was rebuilt in 1745 opposite the new wing: this oratory was again pulled down in 1940 and rebuilt in a slightly different location in 1950, when the whole area was redesigned to make room for Via della Conciliazione.
+The etching shows a rare view of Spedale di S. Spirito after its enlargement during the pontificate of Pope Benedict XIV: architect Ferdinando Fuga extended Corsia Sistina, the hospital wing built by Pope Sixtus IV: this involved pulling down a small oratory which was rebuilt in 1745 opposite the new wing: this oratory was again pulled down in 1940 and rebuilt in a slightly different location in 1950, when the whole area was redesigned to make room for Via della Conciliazione.
 The enlargement of the hospital by Fuga was almost entirely pulled down in the first half of the XXth century and, based on frescoes inside the hospital, the old Renaissance façade of Corsia Sistina was restored.

 Drinking and singing on the river after having spent the day at Prati

-In the XVIIIth century the Romans went on a picnic at Prati di Castello, the meadows to the north of Castel Sant'Angelo: Vasi shows some people returning home on two small boats; they are still in the mood for drinking and playing the tambourine (the light of the etching is that of a late afternoon).
-See more about Leisure in the etchings of Giuseppe Vasi.
+on two small boats; they are still in the mood for drinking and playing the tambourine (the light of the etching is that of a late afternoon).